Creflo Dollar

-Career
+Ministry career

-Dollar began developing World Changers Ministries Christian Center in 1986.
-He held the church's first worship service in the cafeteria of Kathleen Mitchell Elementary School in College Park, with eight people in attendance.
-He later renamed the ministry World Changers Church International (WCCI), and the congregation moved from the cafeteria to a dedicated chapel.
-Four services were held each Sunday, and Creflo added a weekly radio broadcast and the television show Changing Your World.
+Dollar began his ministry in 1986, holding the first worship service of World Changers Ministries Christian Center in the cafeteria of Kathleen Mitchell Elementary School in College Park, Georgia, with eight people in attendance.
+The congregation grew rapidly, eventually renamed World Changers Church International (WCCI).

-On December 24, 1995, WCCI moved into its present location, the 8,500-seat facility known as the World Dome.
-The church has said that the nearly $20 million World Dome was built without any bank financing.
-As of 2007, the congregation reported having around 30,000 members, and $70 million in revenue (gross cash collections) for 2006.

-In October 2012, Creflo Dollar Ministries leased Loews Paradise Theater in The Bronx for a new church location in New York.
+In December 1995, the ministry moved into its current headquarters, the "World Dome," an 8,500-seat facility which the church states was built for nearly $20 million without bank financing.
+As of 2007, the congregation reported approximately 30,000 members.
+In October 2012, the ministry expanded to New York, leasing the Loews Paradise Theater in The Bronx for a satellite location.